RC1242RC/RC1242RC.github.io/content/en/documentation/code/gambit_sphinx/Files/factory__defs_8hpp.md

                 Gambit::Scanner::Plugins::plugin_info.save_alt_min_LogL_state(); // Write a file to disk so that upon startup we can check if the alternate min LogL is supposed to be used.
             }

-            bool check_for_switch_to_alternate_min_LogL()
+            /// Checks if some process has triggered the 'switch_to_alternate_min_LogL' function bool check_for_switch_to_alternate_min_LogL()
             {
                 if(not use_alternate_min_LogL)